VishalDevnale/ClassicalControlSystem/ElectricMachines/DC_Motors/01_SeperatelyExcitedDCMotor/03_RampStart/README.md

 Simulink model is same as previous experiments (01_AbruptStart or 02_SequentialStart) except the way Vf and Va supplied to motor.
 It's implementaion is shown below.

-Tou can try different ramp slopes by changing value as shown in below images:
+You can try different ramp slopes by changing value as shown in below images:

 ![Screenshot](08_HowToChangeVaTiming.PNG)